 Secondary Studies diploma (or equivalent)

-Detailed information on application procedures is available in the relevant Call for applications
+Detailed information on application procedures is available in the relevant Call for admissions

 The entry qualification documents are accepted in the following languages: English / Italian.

 You can often get a suitable transcript from your school.
 If this is not the case, you will need official translations along with verified copies of the original.

 You must take the original entry qualification documents with you when you finally go to the university.

 If you are admitted to the degree course, you will have to submit other documents including original and translated/legalised copies of your previous qualifications, etc. No legalised documents are required at application stage.